PTNUSASATUINTIARTHA-DOKU/jokul-nodejs-example/README.md

 ```
 It will return, `Application Started on port : 3000`

-And open in your browser : `http://localhost:3000/` and see the demonstration on the Demo Application Video
+And open in your browser : `http://localhost:3000/` and see the demonstration on the <strong>Demo Application Video</strong>

 ## Demo Application Video
 Click the Video : <br />